 This is important when searching international sources.
 AskOxford provides a summary of the main differences between British and American spellings.

 Use OR to connect synonyms and related words.
 Place brackets around words connected with or. e.g. (smoking OR tobacco).

 Use AND when you want to focus your search by adding in additional words e.g. smoking AND health

 More information about connecting search words

 Experiment with combinations of search words to find the ones that retrieve the best information for your topic.

-Journals are scholarly publications.
+Journals are scholarly publications and are where you will find the latest research on a topic.
 Each issue contains a number of different articles by different authors.
-Many journals cover Health Sciences topics.

-The Internet can be a rich source of information but not everything will be useful or appropriate for research use.
+The Internet can be a rich source of information, but not everything will be useful or appropriate for academic writing.
 Web resources should be carefully evaluated and used in conjunction with the scholarly resources provided by the Library.

-Health Sciences students may, for example, search the Web to find organisational publications, such as reports, reviews and research.
-The Advanced search enables you to limit your search to particular domains e.g. .org .govt
+Health Sciences students may, for example, search the Web to find Government reports, statistics and policy documents.